What is a MIAM in Family Mediation

 There are 15 exemptions to attending a MIAM.
 Most of these revolve around urgency, where a child is at risk, or where domestic abuse has taken place.
 You can see the full list of exemptions here.
 The threshold for an urgent case is quite high as of course any situation involving a child is urgent for the parents.
 For any exemption, the court will want to see evidence or conduct further enquiries into the exemption before they proceed to the hearing.

 If you are unsure if you qualify for an exemption, you can give us a call on 0330 999 0959 to discuss further.
 If we consider you have an exemption we will always tell you.
-For marginal cases, where you do not want to waste time having your MIAM exemption rejected by the court, you may want to consider a court MIAM.
+For marginal cases, where you do not want to waste time having your MIAM exemption rejected by the court, you may want to consider a urgent MIAM.

 What types of MIAM are there?